-Finally, Swiss tax authorities tend to scrutinise tax-exempt capital gains for selling individuals; thus, earn-out arrangements for sellers continuing to work for the target or non-compete agreements may partly qualify as taxable income for the seller and should be structured carefully.
-It is important to note also that similar payments by related parties (instead of by the target company itself) could qualify as (taxable) salary, which is generally subject to social security contributions on the level of the employee and the Swiss employer as well as wage withholding tax, if applicable.
+Further, Swiss tax authorities tend to scrutinise tax-exempt capital gains for selling managers, in particular within five years (see question 9.2. above).
+Also, purchase price components or transaction boni may result in taxable salary (and social security charges for the Swiss target).
+Earn-out arrangements for sellers continuing to work for the target or non-compete agreements may partly qualify as taxable income for the seller and should be structured carefully.
+It is important to also note that similar payments by related parties (instead of by the target company itself) could qualify as (taxable) salary, which is generally subject to social security contributions on the level of the employee and the Swiss employer as well as wage withholding tax, if applicable.